Stick shaker: Audio

 The vibration of the stick shaker is loud enough that it can be commonly heard on cockpit voice recorder (CVR) recordings of aircraft that have encountered stall conditions.
 This level of vigorous movement is intentional, the stick shaker having been designed to be impossible to ignore.
 To unfamiliar flight crews, the stall warning system can be viewed as aggressive and impatient, hence why it has become commonplace for the system to be introduced to trainee pilots via a flight simulator rather than a live aircraft.
-To fly without them would increase the likelihood of the aircraft encountering, and improperly responding to, a stall event.
+To fly without them would increase the likelihood of the pilot encountering, and improperly responding to, a stall event.

 Flight crew factor

 During the 2000s, there was a series of accidents that were attributed, at least in part, to their flight crews having made improper responses to the activation of the stall warning systems.
-During the early 2010s, in response to this wave of accidents, the FAA issued guidance urging operators to ensure that flight crews are properly training on the correct use of these aids.
+During the early 2010s, in response to this wave of accidents, the FAA issued guidance urging operators to ensure that flight crews are properly trained on the correct use of these aids.